FINANCES AND BUDGET PLANNING

-The big question how much does it cost to do a trip like this?
-We get asked so often how much does it cost to do an overland journey and really it is an almost impossible question to answer as everyone does it differently.
+The big question is how much does it cost to do a trip like this?
+We get asked so often how much it costs to do an overland journey and really, it is an almost impossible question to answer as everyone does it differently.

-But generally the short answer it is not cheap.
+But generally, the short answer is ‘not cheap’.
 So how do people make it a reality?
-Short answer they make it a priority and don’t spend any money on anything else and save like mad.
+They make it a priority and don’t spend any money on anything else.
+In other words, save like mad.

-Most overlanders have to make sacrifices to travel the world.
+Most overlanders have to make huge sacrifices to travel the world.
 There are not many who can maintain an expensive home base and travel.
-If traveling the world is your top priority it means eating out, luxury items and gourmet coffees have to go and you have to save like your life depends on it.
+If traveling the world is your top priority, it means eating out, luxury items and gourmet coffees have to go.
+You have to save like your life depends on it.

-When planning a budget it is best to divided your costs into these 3 main expenses.
+When planning a budget it is best to divide your costs into 3 main expenses.

-- Costs to maintain home base, this include everything from taxes to home maintenance while away.
+- Costs to maintain home base.
+This includes everything from taxes to home maintenance while away.
 Some travellers rent their homes while they are on the road to cover these expenses.

 OVERLAND START UP COSTS

 If you go carefully through this document and begin researching the various costs, your biggest expenses will quickly become evident.
 The vehicle and modifications will most probably be the most expensive upfront cost and is completely dependent on what you choose to travel in and the modifications you need.
-All the travel documents required and the costs can be determined by checking with whom ever will be supplying the document to you.
-As can the costs of immunizations, equipment etc

 One cost that you may incur is shipping.
-Shipping a vehicle is generally costly but again depends on the size of the vehicle, the route the vehicle needs to be shipped and how the vehicle will be shipped, e.g. container or RORO or flatbed.
+Shipping a vehicle is generally costly but, again, it depends on the size of the vehicle, the vehicle shipping route the vehicle and how the vehicle will be shipped (e.g. container or RORO or flatbed).
 We actually flew our cruiser as cargo from the Congo as it was safer and cheaper than shipping it.

 - Vehicle and modifications